-The mandate of the College of Vocational Rehabilitation Professionals (The College) is to protect the public.
+The mandate of the College of Vocational Rehabilitation Professionals (The College) is to protect the public and establish the minimum requirement of competency and certification.
 The primary function of the College is to ensure their members are qualified, competent and following clearly defined standards of practice and ethics.

 What Does The College Do?